sonocotta/esp32-audio-dock/README.md

 ## Flashing ESP32-S3

-ESP32-S3 boards have two ways of firmware update: (1) similarly to classing ESP32, they can be flashed over built-in UART, or (2) uniquely for S3, over built-in USB host controller.
+ESP32-S3 boards have two ways of firmware update: (1) similarly to classic ESP32, they can be flashed over built-in UART, or (2) uniquely for S3, over built-in USB host controller.
 Since it is firmware-controlled, and may be disabled if not used (or, more commonly, not available with factory default empty firmware).
 When come unflashed ESP32-S3 device comes into a boot loop, with a USB-CDC device appearing and disappearing every second, and **requires a special flashing initialisation sequence to get flashed**:

-- Press IO0 (FLASH) button and keep it pressed
+- Press the IO0 (FLASH) button and keep it pressed
-- Press RESET button and release FLASH button after
+- Press the RESET button and release the FLASH button after
-- ESP32-S3 will enter download mode and USB-CDC device will appear and stay available
+- ESP32-S3 will enter download mode, and the USB-CDC device will appear and stay available
 - Run flashing routine as usual, either through web-serial or `esp_tool`
-- This time, it is not possible to reboot device over USB, so press RESET once more
+- This time, it is not possible to reboot the device over USB, so press RESET once more
-- Device will boot normally into firmware and if USB-CDC is enabled in the firmware, you will be able to flash it normally, download mode and reset sequence will work over USB.
+- Device will boot normally into firmware, and if USB-CDC is enabled in the firmware, you will be able to flash it normally, download mode and reset sequence will work over USB.
-- If you manage to flash firmware without USB-CDC support, you need to go through above equence once more
+- If you manage to flash firmware without USB-CDC support, you need to go through the above sequence once more

 ## Hardware